rippedpiracy/site/docs/Scene/scene-glossary.md

 **BNC**

 BNC stands for bouncer.
-A bouncer is server through which an user can connect to an irc server.
-This way other users on the irc server can't see his/her real ip.
+A bouncer is a server through which a user can connect to an IRC server.
+This way other users on the IRC server can't see his/her real IP address.

 **Buffer Overflow**